Valpiccola/SanityTranslator/README.md

 The service will fetch the specified document from Sanity, translate the designated elements, and create a new translated document in the target language.

-## Development

-To contribute to the development of Sanity Translate Service, you can:

-- Fork the repository.
-- Create a new feature branch.
-- Commit your changes.
-- Submit a pull request.

-## Compatibility and Considerations

-### Sanity V3 and Internationalization

-SanityTranslator is designed to operate seamlessly with Sanity V3 and is fully compatible with the latest version of the Sanity.io Internationalization Plugin.
-This ensures that the tool leverages the most up-to-date features for content translation and internationalization offered by Sanity.

-### Document Overwrite Warning

-Please be aware that using SanityTranslator to translate a document will overwrite any previously created document with the same identifier.
-Exercise caution and ensure that you have appropriate backups or versioning in place before you translate and overwrite existing content.

 ## Testing

 To properly test the Sanity Translate Service, you need to have a test document set up in your Sanity.io project.
 The document should conform to a specific schema expected by the tool.
 Here is an example of a document schema named `test` that is necessary for the testing process: